-In the process of breaking down alcohol, the liver creates substances that are more dangerous than alcohol itself.
+During the process of breaking down alcohol, the liver creates substances that are more dangerous than alcohol itself.
 With heavy and chronic alcohol consumption, these substances harm liver cells and cause severe diseases such as cirrhosis and hepatitis.
 Persistent drinking over the years causes liver scarring, also known as cirrhosis, that prevents the organ from functioning properly.
 The liver can also become inflamed, triggering hepatitis.

 Alcohol harms the liver through several mechanisms, including:

 Symptoms of liver damage do not occur immediately.
-This is why alcohol consumption is so serious and why people with severe alcoholism admit to a long-term inpatient rehab center for alcohol, such as Stonegate Center, located just west of Fort Worth, Texas.
+This is why alcohol consumption is so serious and why people with severe alcoholism need a long-term inpatient rehab center for treatment, such as Stonegate Center, located just west of Fort Worth, Texas.
 People usually don’t notice symptoms until the liver is already severely damaged.
 When that happens, symptoms may include:

 - Loss of appetite